 By plane to Mombasa

-From Moi International Airport, the journey to the coastal hotel areas takes about 40 minutes.
+From Moi International Airport, according to Abbreviation Finder, the journey to the coastal hotel areas takes about 40 minutes.
 The easiest way to fold a trip is by taxi.

 Quality hotels can be found both in the city center and in the holiday villages on the south and north coasts.
 On the mainland side, many key hotel areas extend about 10 to 30 kilometers from the city center.